ColtoCaro/compositionalMS/readme.txt

 WARNING:  rstan can be tricky to install on many systems.
-See this thread, https://discourse.mc-stan.org/t/rstan-install-problem-on-mac-nojave/6022 from the Stan Forums on some of the difficulties with Stan 2.17.4 (these problems should be resolved with Version 2.18.1)
+See this thread, https://discourse.mc-stan.org/t/rstan-install-problem-on-mac-nojave/6022 from the Stan Forums on some of the difficulties with Stan 2.17.4 (these problems should be resolved with Version 2.18.1).
+Often entering Sys.setenv(USE_CXX14=1) is enough to fix the problem.

 The installation comes with the file, sampleDat.rda.
 We recommend looking at this file to see how your data needs to be formatted.
 An explanation of the data format can be seen by entering